CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-NetQ-Appliance.md

 imgData: cumulus-netq-22
 siteSlug: cumulus-netq-22
 ---
-This document describes the steps required to upgrade the NetQ Software (versions 2.1.x and 2.2.0) installed and running on your NetQ or NetQ Cloud Appliances to NetQ version 2.2.1.
+This document describes the steps required to upgrade the NetQ Software (versions 2.1.0 through 2.2.1) installed and running on your NetQ or NetQ Cloud Appliances to NetQ version 2.2.2.

 {{%notice info%}}